damonallison/kafka-test/README.md

 * Connector API.
 Infrastructure for building / running reusable producers or consumers that connect topics to existing systems.
 For example, a Postgres connector which captures every change to a DB.

-## Kafka Design
+## Kafka Components

-* Cluster
+### Cluster

 * The top level entity of a kafka installation.
+* A cluster contains 1-n brokers (servers).
 * Each topic partition has a "leader" broker within a cluster.
 All partition I/O occurs with the leader.
 * The cluster manager (zookeeper?) is responsible for managing the leader, selecting a new leader when the current leader dies.

-* Broker
+### Broker

 * Unique "server" node within a cluster.

-* Topic
+### Topic

 * Message log.

+#### Log (Topic) Compaction

+* Simple log compaction happens by date.
+All data occurring before a fixed date (say 20 days) is deleted.
+* A better compaction is key based.
+The last log message for each key is retained.

-* Partition
+### Partition

 * Each topic is broken into 1-n partitions.
-    * Each partition is ordered only within its partition.
+* Messages in a partition are ordered.
 * Partitions provide scale out.
 * Each partition must fit on the servers that host it.

 * Partitions provide parallelism.
   * Each partition is processed by one consumer per consumer group.

+* Partitions provide replication.
   * Partitions are replicated across N servers for fault tolerance.
+  * Each partition has a leader broker.
+All read / writes go to the leader.
+  * Partition leaders are distributed evenly among brokers

-    * If you need total message ordering, you must only have 1 partition.
+* If you need total message ordering across all messages, you must only have 1 partition.
   * This will also mean only 1 consumer process per consumer group.

+Think thru your partitioning strategy early.
+If you partition by key, you can't change your partitioning strategy and guarantee ordering by key.

+Partitions are the degree of parallelism.
+You can't have more consumers per group than the number of partitions.

-* Producer
+### Producer

 * Publish data to topics.
 * Producers determine which partition to send each record.
 * i.e., Publish to topic based on round robin, or data element within the record.
 * If data must be ordered, it must be on the same partition.

 * Message Delivery Semantics
-    * Message commitment.
-        * Kafka supports an idempotent message delivery option (EoS == Exactly Once Semantics).
+  * EOS: Exactly Once Semantics
     * The producer attaches an identifier to each message.
     * Kafka guarantees the message is only committed to the log once.
-        * Producers can publish messages with two delivery semantics
-            * Wait for delivery commit confirmation (10 ms)
+  * Commit confirmation
+    * In this delivery method, the producer waits until delivery is confirmed by all ISRs (In-Sync Relicas).
+    * Slower, but safer.
+  * Async
     * Send completely async, only wait until the leader has the message.
-    * Kafka guarantees a committed message will not be lost as long as there is one in-sync replica at all times.
-        * Committed message == all ISRs have applied the message to the log.

-* Replication
-    * The partition is the unit of replication.
-    * Each partition has a leader.
-All read / writes go to the leader.
-    * When partitions > brokers (typical case), leaders are distributed among brokers.

-* Log compaction
-    * Simple log compaction happens by date.
-All data occurring before a fixed date (say 20 days) is deleted.
-    * A better compaction is key based.
-The last log message for each key is retained.

-* Quotas
+### Quotas

 * Prevent DDoS.
 * Network based quotas - byte rate thresholds.
-    * Request reate quotas - CPU utilization of network and I/O threads.
+* Request based quotas - CPU utilization of network and I/O threads.
 * Quotas are enabled per client group, per server (broker).
 * The server (broker) sliently slows down the client by delaying responses.
   * By slowing down the response, the client does not need to implement backoff strategies.

+---

 ## Implementation